-4.2.
+5.2.
 On-display

 Translations in the on-display context are performed when a user clicks on a translator icon that appears in a message body.
 The translator icon is put in the message body as a result of the ems_can_translate function called in the on-arrival context returning EMSR_NOT_NOW.
 When the user clicks on the icon, the parsing, recursion, and translation on the MIME structure that was begun in the on-arrival context is resumed.
 When the traversal is complete the resulting MIME entity is parsed and text parts are displayed to the user, in the message window.
 This includes icons for attachments that were part of the original message or attachments that were generated as part of the translation process.
-Attachments can also be removed as part of the translation process.